 Once grades are submitted, they are final and will not be changed except in cases of administrative error.
 Grades will not be changed by allowing the students to do additional work (e.g., retaking exams; redoing papers; submitting extra credit papers, reports, etc.) or by using criteria other than those applied to all students in the class.
 In the event of a possible administrative error, the students must contact the instructor as soon as possible following the awarding of the grade.
-If the instructor is not available, the school director should be contacted.
+If the instructor is not available, the department/school chair should be contacted.
 Grade appeals for reasons other than administrative error must follow established procedures for student academic complaints.
-See the Student Academic Complaints (Kent Campus) procedure in the Policy Register published annually on the Web site.
-(Policy Register)
+See the Student Academic Complaints (Kent Campus) procedure in the